henrylhtsang/project-euler-451/README.md

 ## Our ideas

 For each number n, we gather a list of vectors of the modular inverses of the prime power factors of n.
 Then we `merge' the vectors using the chinese remainder theorem to get a vector of modular inverses of n.
-At the end, we find the biggest entry (that is smaller then n-1), which is the l(n) desired.
+At the end, we find the biggest entry (that is bounded by n-1) of such vector.
+This number is the l(n) desired.